F. & M. Schaefer Brewing Company: Sponsorships

 The company sponsored the Schaefer Music Festival at Wollman Skating Rink in New York City's Central Park from 1968 to 1976, hosting some of the biggest names in popular music.

 Schaefer was the primary advertiser on the Ebbets Field scoreboard, home of the Brooklyn Dodgers.
 The "H" or "E" in "Schaefer" would light up to signify the scorer's decision as to whether a ball in play was a hit or an error.

-At one point in the 1970s and through the middle 80s, Schaefer owned the naming rights to Schaefer Stadium, the then home of the New England Patriots.
-The name was changed to Sullivan Stadium in the mid-1980s when Schaefer did not renew its contract.
+From its opening in 1971 until 1983, Schaefer owned the naming rights to Schaefer Stadium, the then-home of the New England Patriots of the NFL, in one of the earliest examples of such rights granted to a company that did not own that stadium.
+The name was changed to Sullivan Stadium when Schaefer did not renew its contract in 1983; the stadium would be renamed Foxboro Stadium in 1990, retaining that name until its 2002 closure.

 The company also sponsored a long-running television program of quality first-run motion pictures, titled "Award Theatre" (also known as "Schaefer Award Theatre").
 The series presented such movies with only four commercial interruptions.
 In New York City, the program ran several times a year on WCBS-TV through the late 50s and early 60s.